Environmental Projects for Teens and Classrooms

 Older students can work on research projects.
 They can show their results in a paper or a presentation to the class.
 You can add a tech part by having students use Prezi or PowerPoint for their presentations.
 Here are some ideas:

-• Find an organization that supports the local community by reducing, reusing, or recycling.
+- Find an organization that supports the local community by promoting the reduction, reuse, and recycling of resources.
 What services do they offer?
 How do they help lessen our effect on the environment?

-• How can we fix or use items again instead of tossing them out?
+- How can we fix or reuse items instead of discarding them?

 Adding reuse and recycling to various student subjects can make them feel fresh.
-Many projects can be modified to fit any grade.
+Many projects can be adapted to suit any grade level.